10 Best Things to Do in Zion National Park

 However, if you’re only looking for a great place to sit and enjoy breakfast or lunch, then Café Soleil is one of my top recommendations in Springdale.

-5 Tips for Visiting Zion National Park
+5 Things to Know Before Visiting Zion National Park

 1. Don’t feel the need to rush back at the end of a hike to catch one of the canyon shuttles.